Young Woman at a Fountain

-Young Woman at a Fountain is an 1824 oil on canvas painting by Fleury François Richard, now in the Museum of Fine Arts of Lyon.
+Young Woman at a Fountain is an oil on canvas painting by French painter Fleury François Richard, from 1824.
+It is held in the Museum of Fine Arts of Lyon.
 He painted it from one of his studies of monuments on Île Barbe.
 It shows a young woman filling a vessel at a fountain whose basin is an ancient Roman sarcophagus reused in the construction of the abbey on the island in 400.